Books Arbitrage Is Not a Get Rich Quick Scheme, It Is an Investment Scheme

-Let’s get it all out there if you’re serious about online book arbitrage and know about Zen Arbitrage and eFLIP.
+Let’s get it all out there if you’re serious about online book arbitrage and know about Zen Arbitrage, eFLIP and Master Book Flippers.
 Especially if you are new you should read this.
 This is about some of the gritty details and also about dealing with Amazon FBA.
 There are three main annoyances/inconveniences.
 Experienced book flippers already know and deal with them, but many new people can view it as a significant road block to proceeding any further.

 The first issue is dealing with Returns.
 I’m finding newbie book flippers really seem to have a problem with books needing returned – getting their refund or a return shipping label.
 They are not as assertive as they need to be when contacting the seller, and I’d say the refund process is the most unpleasant thing about online book arbitrage.
 It’s inevitable at some point you will buy a book that will not be what you expected – due to seller error – and you should return it.
 You’ll find some sellers will say anything to get you to not return the book.
 One good thing about buying on Amazon is the amount of protection you get from scammers, like “A to Z claims”.
 Don’t hesitate to file one.

 The next issue is about Amazon book listings that include supplements, such as Access Cards or CDs.
 You’ll find out the more you do this is anytime you order a book that is supposed to include Access Cards or CDs, the seller usually doesn’t have those supplements and sells ‘book only’.
 If it’s book only it is a different ISBN than the same book with supplements.
 You can still sell the ‘book only’ ISBN in the (more profitable) listing with supplements.
 Just be sure to say in the description that the book does not include supplements/access codes.
 If you look at the listings for other sellers you’ll probably notice other sellers do that.